kenanwang/kenanwang.github.io/resources.md

 ### Product Management
 People often ask "What *is* a product manager?".
 [Shreyas Doshi](https://x.com/shreyas/status/1477797445169860610?lang=en) says the role is to "define the product & orchestrate actions across the org to enable its success".

 Another question we can ask is "*Why* do product managers exist?"
 Because of consumer choice.
 When the industrial age created consumer choice, companies needed to provide differentiated value through R&D and marketing - [the brand and the brand manager were born](https://en.wikipedia.org/wiki/Procter_%26_Gamble).
+Consumer choice exploded even further with the internet age.
 [User experience is therefore critical to software](https://stratechery.com/2015/aggregation-theory/), and the customer voice must be embedded deeply into software development - that's why software product managers exist.

 The canonical book in the space is Marty Cagan's [*Inspired*](https://www.amazon.com/INSPIRED-Create-Tech-Products-Customers/dp/1119387507).
 The canonical newsletter is [Lenny's](https://www.lennysnewsletter.com/).